ellakoa/postcard-poem/content/posts/neither-frost-or-snow.md

 alt: Blackthorn blossom, white flowers sitting close to the twigs that carry it, no leaves yet.
 A bee is collecting pollen.
 poem: |-
+  Catkins trumpet the approaching spring
+  Swaying in tune to cold easterly winds
-  The sun breaks winter's spell
+  As the sun thaws winter's sleepy spell
-  buds in the hedgerows gently swell.
+  Buds in the hedgerows gently swell

   Specks of white neither frost nor snow begin to claim the sparse hedgerows.